agostbiro/blog.agostbiro.net/content/blog/2022/04/icloud-keychain-security/index.md

 for iOS users to treat Apple as an adversary, so this leaves open the possibility of HSM compromise[^1] or an undisclosed law enforcement backdoor as a threat to users’ iCloud Keychain items.
-It's up to each user should decide on their own if these are acceptable risks.
+It's up to each user to decide if these are acceptable risks.

 A more detailed description of iCloud Keychain Security follows.